Featured Image for QID 36163

 In conclusion, while the viewpoint that the practice of giving jury access to information about the defendant's past criminal record should be changed presents a complex array of advantages and disadvantages, my analysis leads me to firmly support the notion that its benefits substantially outweigh the drawbacks.

-3SAN *This model answer uses the AGBS template for scoring full marks in the PTE Academic exam.
-For the Essay Question-type, your score depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure and Coherence.
-In the following picture, you can see how this answer is getting full score in all these aspects!
+*In the PTE Academic exam, your score for the Essay Question-type depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure, and Coherence.
+This model answer uses the AGBS template to score full marks.
+In the following picture, you can see how this answer gets full points in all these aspects!

 Agree Disagree / Both Sides Template